IshaanII/ScorePredictor/README.md

 # YoutubeToMP3
-YouTube to MP3 converters require you to manually input YouTube links for each song you want to convert.
+YouTube to MP3 converters require users to manually input YouTube links for each song users want to convert.
 This tool allows users to input as many song names as they want and autonatically converts and downloads each song.